The Gardens Between

 Playing on the Switch in the handheld mode with headphones, the game has delightful graphics and an understated yet excellent soundtrack.
 How this would look and sound on a TV may slightly detract from the immersion.

 In short, you should buy this game.
-The best indie developed game of the year and the best puzzle game I’ve played.
+The Gardens Between is the best indie developed game of the year and probably the best puzzle game I’ve played.
+Visually stunning and a joy to play.

 TBG Score: 9/10